-The Sustainable Development Impact Indicators project will benefit from the expertise of a number of organizations and individuals providing substantive inputs, guidance and feedback throughout the course of the project.
+The Sustainable Development Performance Indicators project will benefit from the expertise of a number of organizations and individuals providing substantive inputs, guidance and feedback throughout the course of the project.
 Thanks to their engaged participation in the co-design of the SDII, these Expert Advisors will also act as ambassadors for the work, helping to raise the visibility of the approach in their respective sectors.
 UNRISD is very grateful to these organizations and individuals for their invaluable inputs and support.

 Marguerite (Margie) Mendell, Professor Emerita, School of Community and Public Affairs (SCPA), Concordia University earned her PhD in Economics from McGill University (1983).
 She has taught at the SCPA since 1986.
 Her research is on the social economy in Quebec and internationally, social finance and impact investing, social innovation, the commons, economic democracy, and the work of Karl Polanyi whose influence continues to grow today.
 Most recently she has been working on the social impact of artificial intelligence.
 Margie Mendell contributes to an international dialogue on innovative economic initiatives to reduce inequality and develop new collective forms of wealth creation through her participation at scholarly conferences and international meetings of the OECD, the European Commission, the Global Social Economy Forum (GSEF) and civil society gatherings.
 She also participates in consultations in Canada (federal, provincial, municipal) and abroad on issues related to social finance and impact investing and the social and solidarity economy.
 Margie Mendell is also is the co-founder of the Karl Polanyi Institute of Political Economy established at Concordia University in 1988, the repository of the entire Karl Polanyi Archive.
 She is a member of the Centre de recherche sur les innovations sociales (CRISES); honorary member of the Global Social Economy Forum, a member of the Board of Directors of the Chantier de l'économie sociale, C.I.T.I.E.S, TIESS and la Tohu.
 As well, she is on the editorial board of The Annals of the Fondazione Luigi Einaudi.
 Margie Mendell is a Member of the Order of Canada and an Officer of the Order of Quebec.